jerhon/honlsoft-v2/blog/2021/2021-10-08-windows-11-first-impressions.md

 However, for now, Windows still feels like a hodgepodge of old and new.

 With all that said, I like being an early adopter.
-I don't regret the upgrade, and there are a lot of new things I'm going to use and will probably miss on Windows 10 systems I use that won't get updated for years yet.
+I don't regret the upgrade, and there are a lot of new things I'm going to use.
+On existing Windows 10 systems that likely won't be upgraded for years, I will miss some of these new features.

 If you like your PC / Laptop the way it is, take you're time, and do research.
 Windows 10 will be supported for quite some time, and it may be a while before Windows 11 is made available through  Windows Update to more systems.
+Even if you do want to upgrade, many systems will no longer be supported due to the more stringent system requirements.